Zuwairanajma/Capstone-Project_Module1/README.md

 Capstone Project Module1 is a HTML, CSS, and JS website project for an upcoming summit.
 The project consist of The following sections
--Toolbar and headline section.
--The work version and about me version.
+-The About page.
+-The Home page.
--The contact form.
+-The card section.
--The desktop version.
+-The partner section.
--Mobile Menu functionality.
+-Exhibition.
+-The functionality on Mobile Menu

 ## 🛠 Built With <a name="built-with"></a>
 ### Tech Stack <a name="tech-stack"></a>